 Hero Quest Soundtrack (ZX Spectrum), Barry Leitch, 1991

 Board games are arguably a lot easier to turn into video games than say movies.
-They already function as games, have a set of clearly defined rules and often enough feature just enough backstory to efficiently set up the game’s world.
-The sheer number of Dungeons & Dragons video games is testament to the close connection between both worlds.
-The success of the Dungeons & Dragons table top games of course inspired others to follow in their footsteps.
+They already function as games, have a set of clearly defined rules, and often enough feature just enough backstory to efficiently set up the game’s world.
+The sheer number of Dungeons & Dragons video games is a testament to the close connection between both worlds.
+Of course, the success of the Dungeons & Dragons tabletop games inspired others to follow in their footsteps.
 In 1989, US board game manufacturer Milton Bradley tried their hand at a fantasy-themed title called Hero Quest.
-Despite its generic presentation, the game was fairly successful around the globe, with a number of expansions, new editions and even novels published.
+Despite its generic presentation, the game was fairly successful around the globe, with several expansions, new editions and even novels published.